Cluster of Three Holiday Cottages

 About the Owner

 We are Jo and Roger.
 We first came to Glossa in 1999, bought a house here in 2003 and then created a business selling houses and land, and offering holiday rentals, based on what we have learned over the years.
 We have developed our properties so each has its own character and atmosphere, but all are equipped with the sort of things we would have liked during our years of spending holidays in various Greek islands - so you have snorkel and masks, beach towels and beach umbrellas so you can travel light and you will never be stuck for a corkscrew or pair of scissors!
-We own Clifftop Cottage, Eleanora's House and the Old Wine Store, and manage Villa Maria, Harbourside Apartments and Roosevelt Villas on behalf of our friends Nikos and Ianna who own them.
+We own Clifftop Cottage and the Old Wine Store, and manage Harbourside Apartments on behalf of our friend Ianna who own them.
 We are always here to help!

 Year property purchased: 2003